Deanxx51/SOEN341/README.md

 *Sprint 2: Core features implementation.
 Setting up testing infrastructure and continuous integration infrastructure*
 - Creating a register and login backend
 - Creating the server for the project and configure user rights for www and SQL
-- Creating hte data structure SQL
+- Creating the data structure SQL
 - Implementing function of voting on the answers
 - Creating the body template section in PHP
 - Refactoring